Communications in Project Management

 Set Your Plan in Motion

 In the end, what your plan looks like will depend on the needs of the project itself, as well as the people involved.
-Writing down your communications management plan is wise, as it can serve as a valuable reference throughout your project.
+Writing down your project management communications plan is wise, as it can serve as a valuable reference throughout your project.
 The best part is that it doesn’t need to be too formal either, yet it will certainly help you and your team succeed.

 All of these elements can be found in much more detail in Rita Mulcahy’s PMP® Exam Prep Ninth Edition book, so definitely check it out if you want to learn more.